Rock Fishing with Lures

 Surface fishing with poppers

 Surface lures like the Pachinko are good for bass on late-summer evenings in the UK.
 Other species will hit them too.
-This style of fishing is also great for avoiding snags, since the lure floats well away from the weeds.
+This style of fishing is also great for avoiding snags since the lure floats well away from the weeds.
 It’s therefore possible to catch hundreds of fish on one lure until you eventually lose it, which saves you loads of money on lost lures in the long run.
 These poppers are typically fished in a ‘walk-the-dog’ style, which involves sharply moving your rod tip from left to right while very slowly retrieving, so that the lure zig-zags, thrashing about on the surface back to you.
 Often, you’ll see bass swim up to grab your lure just as you go to lift the popper from the water.
 I would strongly recommend switching the treble hooks from plugs like the Pachinko to reduce damage to fish, since most bass fishing is catch and release.

 Rock Fishing Approaches & Tackle

-Within fishing there are hundreds of different approaches you can take and a million different lures to choose from.
+Within fishing, there are hundreds of different approaches you can take and a million different lures to choose from.
 However, the real skill of fishing is removing the chance and making catching more predictable.
 That means narrowing down the approach to find what works.

-Lost tackle is often significant, and I’d recommend using braided line with a long and strong abrasion resistant leader.
+Lost tackle is often significant, and I’d recommend using a braided line with a long and strong abrasion-resistant leader.
 The braid will not only allow you to cast further out, it will also mean lost tackle doesn’t create so much plastic pollution in the sea.
 Losing tackle is inevitable when fishing over rough ground since if you’re doing it right, you’ll be fishing right amongst the kelp and rocks, as that’s where many of the species will be.

 When rock fishing, you may be better off with a longer rod.
 If there are any rocks between you and the water, you need a bit more length to pull fish up and over the rocks.
 It can also be helpful for getting greater distance into your cast if you aren’t fishing over the deepest water and the fish are further out.
 Some bass anglers use 10ft rods for spinning for this reason, though it’s only necessary on the most rugged stretches of coast, where it isn’t safe or possible to fish directly by the water.